-Read, review, and rate This Godforsaken Place on Goodreads
+Read, review, and rate This Godforsaken Place on Goodreads.
+Tell fellow readers about best Canadian historical fiction

 "[H]istory is retold in thrilling fashion and shapes the course of the final chapters of this fast-paced, beautifully written yarn.”